getspooks/TaskTimer/README.md

 # Task Timer (C# Console App)

 A simple console-based task timer written in C#.
-Start and stop named tasks, view all recorded sessions, see total time per task, and clear all data.
+Start and stop named tasks, view all recorded sessions, see total time per task, export session data to CSV and clear all data.
 Sessions are saved to a local JSON file so they persist between runs.

 ## Features